nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic**: Pertaining to the nanometer scale of droplet size achieved through nanoemulsification.

-### Expanded Definition and Usage\nNanoemulsification is crucial in industries where product stability, delivery efficiency, and sensory attributes are paramount.
+### Expanded Definition and Usage:
+Nanoemulsification is crucial in industries where product stability, delivery efficiency, and sensory attributes are paramount.
 In food science, it enhances the perception of flavors and nutrient absorption, delivering healthier and tastier food options.
 In pharmaceuticals, nanoemulsification improves the solubility and absorption of poorly water-soluble drugs, potentially increasing therapeutic efficacy and patient compliance.
 The cosmetic industry benefits from nanoemulsification by offering products that penetrate deeper and provide longer-lasting effects.

 This expanded lexical entry provides a comprehensive overview of 'nanoemulsification,' covering its definition, classifications, and various lexical relationships, offering insights into its significant role across multiple industries.